Opening a US bank account can be a little tricky for expats who don’t have a Social Security Number, but it’s not impossible.

 What should you look for in a financial institution before opening a US bank account with them?
 The easiest way to compare accounts is to use comparison websites such as NerdWallet.

-- The fee structure: Some charge fees for transferring money between accounts more than the set limit, monthly account keeping fees, and a host of others.
+- The fee structure: Some banks charge fees for transferring money between accounts more than the set limit, monthly account-keeping fees, and a host of other charges.

-- Online portal/Mobile banking: The US banking system seems to be stuck back in the early 90s.
-Maybe even the 80s.
+- Online portal/Mobile banking: The US banking system seems to be stuck back in the early 90s – maybe even the 80s.
 Some financial institutions don’t offer these options, or the option to open a US bank account online.

-- Bill pay: Some banks, such as Wells Fargo, allow you to pay bills through your online account.
+- Bill paying: Some banks, such as Wells Fargo, allow you to pay bills through your online account.
 But be warned that not all banks have this facility and this could affect the timing of your payments.

 - Person-to-Person money transfers: Forget about it.
-For the most part they don’t happen here, which can cause some inconvenience in your daily banking and brings me to my next point.
+For the most part, they don’t happen here, which can cause some inconvenience in your daily banking and brings me to my next point.

 - Cheques: Or checks as they’re called here.
 You’ll be writing them for bills, rent, or just to pay people back for things.
 Find an institution that doesn’t charge you a fortune to print cheque books which will save quite a bit in the long run.

 - Credit Union v.
 Bank: Don’t discount credit unions when you’re doing your research.
 If you’re worried about ATM fees, some offer free transactions at certain other banks’ ATMs.